Top real estate automation tactics and strategies in 2026

 - Weekly reporting dashboard

-- A monthly automation health check (ex. fixing broken integrations before they cost you deals)
+- A monthly automation health check that catches broken integrations early

 Final takeaway: why workflow-first wins in 2026